nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Field | Description
 ------------ | -------------
 `NAME` | The name of the patient.
 It should preferably be the full name of the patient.
-The name should be less than 150 characters.
+The maximum number of characters allowed is 150.
 `TEMPERATURE` | The temperature of the patient.
 It must be keyed in to 1 decimal place (e.g. 37.0 instead of 37) and must be within the range 32.0 to 41.0 degree celsius, both inclusive.
 `PERIOD_OF_STAY` | The period of stay of the patient in the facility.
 It must be in the format YYYYMMDD-YYYYMMDD.
 Both dates must be valid and the start date must be before or equals to the end date.
 `PHONE_NUMBER` | The phone number of the patient that the patient wishes to be contacted by.
 The maximum number of digits allowed is 20.